-Disk partitioning is done using the disk_setup directive.
-This config directive accepts a dictionary where each key is either a path to a block device or an alias specified in device_aliases, and each value is the configuration options for the device.
-The table_type option specifies the partition table type, either mbr or gpt.
-The layout option specifies how partitions on the device are to be arranged.
-If layout is set to true, a single partition using all the space on the device will be created.
+table_type: (string) Specifies the partition table type, either mbr or gpt.
+Default: mbr.

+layout: (string/boolean/array) If set to true, a single partition using all the space on the device will be created.
 If set to false, no partitions will be created.
+If set to remove, any existing partition table will be purged.
 Partitions can be specified by providing a list to layout, where each entry in the list is either a size or a list containing a size and the numerical value for a partition type.
 The size for partitions is specified in percentage of disk space, not in bytes (e.g. a size of 33 would take up 1/3 of the disk space).
+Default: false.

-The overwrite option controls whether this module tries to be safe about writing partition tables or not.
+overwrite: (boolean) Controls whether this module tries to be safe about writing partition tables or not.
 If overwrite: false is set, the device will be checked for a partition table and for a file system and if either is found, the operation will be skipped.
 If overwrite: true is set, no checks will be performed.

-Note: Using overwrite: true is dangerous and can lead to data loss, so double check that the correct device has been specified if using this option.
+Using overwrite: true is dangerous and can lead to data loss, so double check that the correct device has been specified if using this option.
+Default: false fs_setup: (array of object)